National Institute for Medical Research

-The National Institute for Medical Research (commonly abbreviated to NIMR), was a medical research institute based in Mill Hill, on the outskirts of north London, England.
+The National Institute for Medical Research (NIMR), was a medical research institute based in Mill Hill, on the outskirts of north London, England.
 It was funded by the Medical Research Council (MRC);

 In 2016, the NIMR became part of the new Francis Crick Institute, which was constructed next to St Pancras railway station in the Camden area of central London.

 History

 Foundation

 The Medical Research Council, founded in 1913, was immediately charged with establishing a central research institute in London.
 Later that year, premises at Hampstead were acquired and the National Institute for Medical Research was founded.

 However, the outbreak of World War I soon afterwards delayed occupation of the building, although senior staff were appointed and began work.
 By 1920 the institute at Mount Vernon Hospital was fully operational and remained so for 30 years until the move to Mill Hill.
 The original institute, under the directorship of Sir Henry Dale, had three divisions: